Originally published in 2013, but updated and republished each year as new information becomes available for the current year.

 National Public Lands Day events in New Jersey

 Currently, there are 5 events throughout New Jersey participating in National Public Lands Day.
-Some are NOT on Public Lands Day, 9/30, so please read carefully.
-Events include clearing invasive shrubs, weeding, or planting to beautify our public spaces.
+Events include clearing invasive shrubs, weeding, or planting to beautify our public spaces so dress accordingly.

 Not in New Jersey?
 Check the National Public Lands Day website for an event near you.